paladin-t/framepacker/README.md

 **Copyright (C) 2015 [Wang Renxin](https://cn.linkedin.com/pub/wang-renxin/43/494/20).
 All rights reserved.**

-**framepacker** is a freeware of texture bin packing.
+**framepacker** is a freeware with texture bin packing algorithm.
+It's similar to texture tools such as TexturePacker, and far beyond, it's totally open source thus you can use, copy, modify, distribute it free.

 ## Algorithm

-I used a bin packer algorithm refer to [Jake Gordon's project](https://github.com/jakesgordon/bin-packing).
+I used a bin packer algorithm refer to the [Binary Tree Bin Packing Algorithm](http://codeincomplete.com/posts/2011/5/7/bin_packing/).

 ## Code with framepacker

-**framepacker** is implemented with C++ template, it requires a C++11 compatible compiler. `framepacker::packer` is where the pack algorithm is.
+**framepacker** is implemented with C++ template, I used a little C++11 standard (Shared Pointer), so it requires a C++11 compatible compiler.
+The `framepacker::packer` template class in `framepacker.hpp` is where the pack algorithm is; I did a template specializations in `main.cpp` using another open source FreeImage.
+Guess it'd be a good start to customize your own packer on **framepacker**.

 ## Usage

+I made **framepacker** a command line tool which accepts arguments as follow:

  * framepacker FILE_LIST [-o output_file] [OPTIONS] - Packs some images
  * FILE_LIST